 No matter how great your unit testing intuition, there’s always that one rare bug on production that just can’t be figured out with TDD.
 If I had to manually dig through each of our 11 servers’ log files to figure out what happened, I’d be toast.
 I added special metadata to related event logs and pretty quickly figured out that the bug was exclusive to the user connecting to 2 different servers sequentially.
 Not the kind of issue you often anticipate!
 Suffice it to say that in the cloud, central logging is crucial.

 Understanding your Users

 Here’s a biz-specific dashboard I put together for an ecommerce client.
 Each visualization took on average about 2 minutes to create in Kibana, then I glued them all together into a Realtime KPI Dashboard.
 I made similar dashboards to compare A/B tests, sniff out snooping competitors and compare marketing campaign results.
 Even if you don’t have big data to aggregate, the click-level scoping of events lets you learn a lot about users after just a few visits.
 See that search bar?
-You might have to train your UX or marketing guys up on Lucene queries and your biz’s custom field schema for maximum effect.
+You might have to train UX or marketing up on Lucene queries and your biz’s custom field schema for maximum effect.

 Platform for Data Science!

 Recently, we wrote a query in ES to dump certain events to a CSV that then acted as input for logistic regression!
 With this we built a small Python webapp that could predict the chance of a user sticking around to week 2 given how much they interacted with certain features.